silvioukoth/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that changes the working directory to the previous one
+Write a script that prints the type of the file named iamafile